 When is GLOW season 1 released on Netflix?

-All 10 episodes will moonsault onto your account on
+All 10 episodes will moonsault onto your account on Friday 23 June.

-Is there a trailer?
 Yes.
 It gives us a glimpse of all the wrestlers in action, and sets up the origin story quite nicely.